tanyagupta0201/tanyagupta0201/README.md

 I'm a second year CSE undergraduate pursuing B.Tech and a passionate programmer who loves to code.
 I am creatively curious and a self learner.
 I love exploring new technologies and currently learning new skills.  <br>
 <img align='right' src="http://cdn.lowgif.com/small/9cb12f51dffbaaa6-character-typing-by-vincent-mokuenko-dribbble.gif" width="250" height="210">

-- 🌱 I’m currently focusing on **Android Development** and **Data Structures and Algorithms**.
+- 🌱 I’m currently focusing on **Android Development** and practicing **Data Structures and Algorithms** everyday.
 - 💬 I’m looking forward to contribute to **Open Source Projects**.
-- ⚡ Fun fact: In my free time, you'll find me sketching or watching some web series.
+- ⚡ Fun fact: There are 10 types of people in this world those who understand binary and those who don't :)
 -  Show ❤ by giving⭐to my Repositories, at least your star could make someone's day 😄.

 <br>